4nc3str4l/QuickChessClock/README.md

 Friend: It's not necessary, look there is this app...

-Me: Wait, wait almostttttt [Fast typing and violating all the good coding practices] ahh yeah! that's it go to this url: https://4nc3str4l.github.io/QuickChessClock/
+Me: Wait, wait almostttttt [Fast typing and violating all the good coding practices] ahh yeah! that's it go to this url: https://4nc3str4l.github.io/QuickChessClock/ (Is not my best work at all, but it works)

 That's it, don't jutge me.
 BTW I won 3 of 4 games YEEAHHH!